FObersteiner/gosyncit/README.md

 ## usage

+### local storage

 #### mirror A &#8594; B

 Write files to destination if source is newer or file size doesn't match, only keep files that exist in source (see flags).

 ```
 Usage:
-  gosyncit mirror [flags]
+  gosyncit mirror 'src' 'dst' [flags]

 Aliases:
   mirror, mi

 Flags:
   -n, --dryrun       show what will be done
-  -x, --dirty        do not remove anything from dst that is not found in source
+  -x, --dirty        do not remove anything from destination that is not found in source
   -s, --skiphidden   skip hidden files
   -v, --verbose      verbose output to the command line
   -h, --help         help for mirror